Wielding/WieldingLs/images/README.md

 Customization
 -------------
 This module uses ANSI color and format codes to apply styles to your filenames.
 I have picked my defaults which can be overridden in your Powershell profile.
-All styles are represented by strings which are interpreted by the [WieldingAnsi](https://github.com/Wielding/WieldingAnsi) Powershell module.

 To see the colors and styles that can be used type `Get-AnsiCodes` on the command line after you have imported the module to see what is available.
 The attributes and a color table will be displayed with the foreground colors starting with an 'F' and background colors starting with a 'B' (e.g. `"{:F7:}"` is a 'white' foreground color).

-You can also set and clear Bold, Inverse and Underline styles using these values.
+You can also set Bold, Inverse and Underline styles using these values.

 1. Bold - `"{:BoldOn:}` : `"{:BoldOff:}"`
 2. Underline - `"{:UnderlineOn:}"` : `"{:UnderlineOff:}"`
 3. Inverse - `"{:InverseOn:}"` : `"{:InverseOff:}"`

-To reset a style to the default for the console use the value `"{:R:}"`
+To reset all to the default for the console use the value `"{:R:}"`

 Here are the group colors, styles and defaults that can be overridden with the current defaults
 ```powershell